 ECOSYSTem Balance (Zero-waste) commitmenT

-The Navarro Lab is a proud member of the SACNAS organization.
-The Navarro Lab offers workshops to facilitate student participation at the annual SACNAS National Conference, the leading national diversity conference in STEM for the United States.
-Undergraduates from UAS will present their research at SACNAS for the 2018 national conference in San Antonio, TX.
+Our lab is a proud member of the SACNAS organization.
+The lab offers workshops to facilitate student participation at the annual SACNAS National Conference, the leading national diversity conference in STEM for the United States.
+Undergraduates from UAS will present their research at SACNAS for the 2019 national conference in Honolulu, HI.
 Click here to register and to learn more about SACNAS.

 Website excerpt: "SACNAS is an inclusive organization dedicated to fostering the success of Chicanos/Hispanics and Native Americans, from college students to professionals, in attaining advanced degrees, careers, and positions of leadership in STEM."